Skip to content

 • colRepeat: int

-Repeats matrix rowRepeat times in row direction and colRepeat times in column direction.
-Can be used to create override vectors for multivariate sweeps so that rowRepeat is always 1 and colRepeat varies based on other vector lengths.
+This is typically used to create override vectors for multivariate sweeps so that rowRepeat is always 1 and colRepeat varies based on other vector lengths.
+For example repmat([1, 2, 3], 1, 3) is resolved to [1, 2, 3, 1, 2, 3, 1, 2, 3].

 • region: Region - A point region

-Get the full coordinate vector from a given point region.
-For example getcoords(reg.point_region)
+Get a coordinate vector of a given point region.
+For example getcoords(reg.point_region).

 • region: Region - A point region

 • comp: int - The coordinate component.
-0 for x, 2 for z component
+0 for x, 1 for y and 2 for z component

-Get a specific single axis coordinate from a given point region.
-For example get y-coordinate: getcoordscomp(reg.point_region, 1)
+Get a coordinate component of a given point region.

 • frequency: expression